Target Span Detection for Implicit Harmful Content: Introduction

 \section{Introduction}

-Social media provides a space where individuals can share their views openly and with a degree of anonymity.
-Yet, this has also led to the misuse of these platforms for disseminating harmful materials, including hate speech and toxic or offensive language.
-Numerous scholars are developing automated systems to identify and reduce the spread of such harmful materials.
-The majority of these methods rely on supervised classification methods ~\cite{mozafari2020bert,zhang-etal-2020-demographics,DBLP:conf/esws/ZhangRT18}, which are usually black boxes ~\cite{dixon2018measuring,calabrese2021aaa,barbarestani2022annotating}.
-These black box systems cause their classifications into the binary \emph{offensive} or \emph{not} to be less explainable for humans as to why certain content should be removed from platforms~\cite{Kiritchenko2020TowardsEB}.
-When content is classified as \emph{offensive} or \emph{not}, without any explanation leaves people unsure why the content should be removed~\cite{Kiritchenko2020TowardsEB}.
-One of the important aspects of explainable hate-speech detection is identifying the targeted groups in the given content, the focus of this work.
+Social media provide spaces where individuals can share their views openly and with a degree of anonymity.
+Yet this has also led to the misuse of these platforms for the dissemination of harmful materials, including hate speech and toxic or offensive language.
+Numerous scholars are developing automated systems to identify and reduce the spread of these harmful materials.
+The majority of these methods rely on supervised classification methods \cite{mozafari2020bert,zhang-etal-2020-demographics,DBLP:conf/esws/ZhangRT18,arora2023detecting}, which are usually ``black box'' approaches \cite{dixon2018measuring,calabrese2021aaa,barbarestani2022annotating} that classify material into the binary \emph{offensive} or \emph{not} with explaining why certain content should be removed from platforms~\cite{Kiritchenko2020TowardsEB}.
+One of the important aspects of \textit{explainable} hate-speech detection is identifying the targeted groups in the given content, the focus of this work.

-Identifying harmful content that targets a specific group can be difficult due to implicit language and subtle references.
-Such implied references to targets make harmful content detection challenging both for machines and humans. \cite{ocamp23}.
-To expand research in this area we introduce the \taskname task (\shorttaskname) which requires a model to identify target spans in harmful content, regardless of whether they are explicit or implicit.
-An example of this task is given in Figure~\ref{fig:example}.